Profile of Brett Haldane

 My role involves managing fleet efficiency, operational and driver issues, and emergency response, as well as leading Health and Safety for my team which is a major priority in our industry.
 The area I cover is from Bluff in the South to Gisborne in the North.
 My travels, while at Allied Petroleum, have taken me as far afield as Australia and Thailand.

 Along the way with Allied Petroleum I have ended up with a wonderful family at home; my wife Lisa, sons Jackson and Connor and my daughter Caitlin.
 Allied Petroleum are always flexible with time off, be it sick family or finishing early for that ever-important school assembly.

 Having two truck-mad boys at home, I am constantly under pressure on the weekends to come into the yard so the boys can look over the trucks!

-Along the path to my current role, (which has also included a stint as a Driver Trainer) HW Richardson Group, has shown tremendous support with leadership training and on the job mentoring and guidance.
-There are always lots of opportunities within HW Richardson such is the diversity of the group.
+Along the path to my current role, (which has also included a stint as a Driver Trainer) HWR, has shown tremendous support with leadership training and on the job mentoring and guidance.
+There are always lots of opportunities within HWR such is the diversity of HWR.

 Within Allied Petroleum, there are great people, good relationships and lots of opportunities.
 I believe that if you have the drive and determination, you will succeed.

 Born and raised in Hawkes Bay, I began working in the roading industry at the age of 12.
 Starting off as a labourer and traffic controller, I was introduced to all types of Heavy Machinery and taught the “old way”, correct operation and maintenance of all the machinery involved.

 By the time I finished high school in 1996 I knew my career would start in contracting and go from there.